exoplatform/cs/server/tomcat/patch/src/main/tomcat/EXO-README.txt

 ===========
 - 2.2.0-GA

 ** Bug
+    * [CS-4541] - [Contact] Invalid contact list display when move contact
+    * [CS-4560] - Calendar: Show exception when import Invalid file type or format
+    * [CS-4649] - Mail - Can not get and send mail with exoplatform.vn server
     * [CS-4665] - Password require when send mail
+    * [CS-4667] - The popup menu is not usually shown valid when right click at one mouse point
+    * [CS-4688] - Unexpected error message display when click calendar settings
     * [CS-4733] - Cannot load and merge the bundle
     * [CS-4736] - [chatbar] Contact list is not shown after changing status to online
     * [CS-4737] - [chatbar] user at "Free to chat" can not do some permitted actions